The Yellow Monkey: 1988–1994: The Beginning

-The group has its roots in 1988, formed by Kazuya Yoshii when his previous band Urgh Police disbanded.
-He, originally playing bass, switched to guitar when he recruited Yoichi Hirose (ex-Murbas), Eiji Kikuchi (ex-Killer May) and several other members and they began to play in the live houses of Tokyo.
-When the vocalist left, Yoshii took over that position and recruited Eiji's brother Hideaki as guitarist.
+The Yellow Monkey has its roots in 1988, formed by Kazuya Yoshii when his previous band Urgh Police disbanded.
+When fellow heavy metal band Murbas disbanded, Yoshii switched from bass to guitar and recruited their bassist Youichi Hirose because he liked his personality and playing style.
+Similarly, drummer Eiji Kikuchi joined when his band Killer May disbanded.
+After vocalist Kenichi Matsuo (ex-Shock) left due to musical differences, they recruited Eiji's older brother Hideaki (also formerly of Killer May) as lead guitarist.
+Yoshii was temporarily providing vocals while they looked for a new singer, but when they received an offer to make a record, he permanently became frontman of the band.

 The Yellow Monkey started to play in the underground circuit, being well known for not only their latent songwriting quality, but also because of their live performances, which would soon become the main characteristics of the group.
 A December 28, 1989 show at Shibuya La Mama is regarded as the first with these four members.
 The fans of the band grew vertiginously, preparing the band for their first studio work.

 In 1991, the band finally launched their first album, Bunched Birth, which had seven original songs.
 It was an independently released album with raw sonority, with many influences from hard rock, and containing well-shaped but peculiar lyrics (all of them written by Yoshii).
 The work was very well received by the public, opening the doors for their major label debut album, The Night Snails and Plastic Boogie, of 1992 on Triad/Nippon Columbia.
 The new album brought eleven songs more elaborate than the first work.
 The band had a considerable increase in popularity, which added to single "Romantist Taste" and to the ballad "Pearl Light of Revolution", that already gave samples of the potential of Kazuya in composing powerful ballads.

 In 1993, the band launched their second major album, Experience Movie.
 The songs had a better production and care with the sonority.
 The songs of the album were very strong and with high emotional text.
 The band also started to be admired for their live performances, due to the band's charisma and Kazuya's extreme performances.
 However, the band had not yet become a large public success in Japan.

-In 1994, they released the album Jaguar Hard Pain, a conceptual album which tells the saga of Jaguar, a World War II soldier who dies in combat and comes back to life trying to find his love, Mary.
+In 1994, they released the concept album Jaguar Hard Pain 1944–1994.
+It tells the saga of Jaguar, a World War II soldier who died in combat and comes back to life in the present day and tries to find his love, Mary.
 This was the last album from the first period of the band, when their songs did not have as much popular sound appeal.